Whārangi 1: Biography

-William Brassington, Canterbury's most notable early stonemason and craftsman, was born at Nottingham, England, in 1840 according to family information.
-His father was William Brassington, a mason; his mother's name is unknown.
+William Brassington, Canterbury's most notable early stonemason and craftsman, was born at Nottingham, England, in 1840 according to family information, the son of Mary Walker and her husband, mason William Brassington.
 After apprenticeship to a stonemason in Nottingham, he married Ellen Hickling at Radford, Nottingham, on 27 December 1859.
 They emigrated to New Zealand with two young daughters, one of whom died on the voyage, landing at Lyttelton from the ship Brothers Pride on 10 December 1863; eight children were later born in New Zealand.

 Brassington set up his stonemason's yard at the south end of the Anglican part of the Barbadoes Street cemetery.
 His talent as a headstone carver was noticed by Benjamin Mountfort, architect of the provincial council chamber in Christchurch, and he was commissioned to complete the decorative stonework, comprising dozens of foliated capitals and corbels.
 These remain Brassington's finest work.
 Of the richly decorated corbels which terminate the ceiling arches and adorn the windows, no two are the same; a few are simple, but most are intricate clusters of fruit, flowers or leaves, similar to the medieval carvings at Lincoln Cathedral.
 Many varieties of leaves are depicted, including olive, oak, ivy, hazel and fern.
 Ten faces also appear, high above the great hall, including Queen Victoria, Prince Albert, Florence Nightingale, George Canning, Lord Salisbury, David Livingstone and Gordon of Khartoum.
 (Brassington family tradition has it that an unidentified female face is that of a well-known Christchurch barmaid of the 1860s.)
 Beneath the press gallery is a series of larger capitals, including a portrait of J. C. St Quentin, the artist who painted the vast ceiling in 1867; another is Brassington's self-portrait, squatting, bearded, chisel in hand – recalling the self-portraits of medieval cathedral masons.